VimalvDev/Frontend-Lab/00-Notes/JavaScript/01-JS_Introduction.md

 ### Call Stack (Execution Context Stack)
 The **Call Stack** is where execution contexts are **pushed** and **popped** to manage function calls in correct order.
 ![](IMGs/call-stack.png)

+>**Note:**
+> - In starting of creation phase, every var variables values are defiend as `undefined`, and functions values have function itself.
+After going into the execution phase, then each variable and function gets their value.